This 15 Questions To NEVER Ask DC Event Planners to do was created by Event MB.

 Event planners are like parents.
 They’re used to all sorts of bizarre questions and answering the same thing over and over again.
 So much so that some event planners are seriously considering adding “chatbot” to their resumes.
 But as patient as event planners are, there are still some questions that make them want to go screaming for the hills.
-If you care about event planning, for the love of all things planned and organized, do NOT ask them these things.
+If you care about event planning, for the love of all things planned and organized, never ask DC Event Planners the following.

 This is a very common misconception for people outside of the industry.
 Event planners do not get paid to attend parties.
 They get paid to organize them.
 That’s like asking the set’s makeup person what it’s like to be on the Hollywood Walk of Fame.

-Unless you are the client with signing authority, you can probably book your own room.
+Unless you are the client with signing authority, you will be asked to book your room.
 While the event planner can happily tell you about room blocks, they really don’t have time to reserve the kinds of pillows you want.

 Whatever it is, the answer is probably no. The event planner doesn’t drive up in a big van with their personal things planning on giving them out at the end of the night like Santa Claus.
 Most likely what you’re looking at is rented.
 Plus if there are several hundred people at the event, do you think grabbing an item or two will go unnoticed?